-- The IHG® Rewards Club Select Credit Card, given the $49 annual fee (waived the first year) and anniversary free night certificate, which I consider to be one of the best credit card perks out there
+- The IHG® Rewards Club Premier Credit Card, given the anniversary free night certificate, which I consider to be one of the best credit card perks out there

-- The Hyatt Credit Card, which has a reasonable $75 annual fee and offers an anniversary free night certificate that he’d get value out of
+- The World of Hyatt Credit Card, which has a reasonable $95 annual fee and offers an anniversary free night certificate that he’d get value out of

-- The Blue Business℠ Plus Credit Card from American Express, which offers 2x Membership Rewards points on the first $50,000 spent annually, making it the single most lucrative card for everyday, non-bonused spend; the card has no annual fee
+- The Blue Business® Plus Credit Card from American Express, which offers 2x Membership Rewards points on the first $50,000 spent annually, making it the single most lucrative card for everyday, non-bonused spend; the card has no annual fee (Rates & Fees)

 I’m happy that my dad has gotten his Chase cards in order, and is now really set up to maximize his points.
 However, now I’m not sure what he should do.
 He’s in the enviable position of having just had two card applications in the past 24 months, so should he hold off and apply for other cards usually restricted by 5/24 in the future, or apply for any of the above (or other) cards?
 What would you do in his situation?